TimothyByrd/ChaosHelper/README.md

     - Other configuration is to taste, see "Configuration details" below.
 - Start Path of Exile in windowed full-screen or windowed mode.
 - Start the ChaosHelper tool
+    - If you use the steam client but also have the standalone client installed, run the tool with a `steam` argument.
 - In Path of Exile:
     - Change zones once for the tool to know where you are.
     - If this is your first time or if you have switched leagues, force an initial generation of the loot filter by typing an 'f' in the tool window.